pinecoders/pinecoders.github.io/techniques/script_description/README.md

-# How We Format Our Script Description
+# How We Format Our Script Descriptions

 This document explains how we format our script descriptions for publication on TradingView.
 We write and format our descriptions with the single purpose of providing enough information for users of our scripts to understand and use them to their advantage.